marurevi/Portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

 ## Description
-I built a personal portfolio site.
-Using images and backgrounds to enhance the look of the website.
-This project use a template from Figma
+I built a personal portfolio site, using images and backgrounds to enhance the look of the website.
+This project has been created from a Figma template.
+It has been done using responsiveness to fit in a mobile or in desktop screen.

 ## Built With
 - HTML
 - CSS

+## Live Demo (if available)

+You can see how it looks here 👉[Portfolio](https://marurevi.github.io/Portfolio-setup-and-mobile-version-skeleton/)

 ## Authors